mccright/weather/README.md

 I have been using giroutte long enough to know what I want to see in my terminal, so it seemed rational to just code up a short script to fetch openweathermap.org data myself.

 ### This utility:
 Returns a terse weather report using data from an api.openweathermap.org service on a single line in my standard terminal configuration.
+The report includes:
+* date and time of weather measurements
+* measured temperature, defaults to Fahrenheit (change via command line/alias or default in code for Celsius)
+* "feels like" temperature, defaults to Fahrenheit (change via command line/alias or default in code for Celsius or Kelvin)
+* wind direction
+* wind speed, defaults to miles/hour (change via command line/alias or default in code for km/hour)
+* humidity in percent

 This script requires an [OpenWeather API key](https://openweathermap.org/appid) (free for 1 call per second -- put it in the configuration file).

 You can supply a city and nation on the command line.
 City names having one or more spaces, must be surrounded by quotes (e.g. "los angeles").
 The nation is specified using the 2-letter [ISO 3166 code](https://en.wikipedia.org/wiki/ISO_3166).
 See the examples below.